transloadit/node-sdk/README.md

 ### Errors

-Errors will be passed on from Node.js and we use [GOT](https://github.com/sindresorhus/got) for HTTP requests and errors from there will also be passed on.
-When the HTTP response code is not 200, the error will be a `TransloaditClient.HTTPError` (extends from [got.HTTPError](https://github.com/sindresorhus/got#errors)) with some additional properties:
+Errors from Node.js will be passed on and we use [GOT](https://github.com/sindresorhus/got) for HTTP requests and errors from there will also be passed on.
+When the HTTP response code is not 200, the error will be a `TransloaditClient.HTTPError`, which is a [got.HTTPError](https://github.com/sindresorhus/got#errors)) with some additional properties:

 - `HTTPError.response?.body` the JSON object returned by the server along with the error response (**note**: `HTTPError.response` will be `undefined` for non-server errors)
 - `HTTPError.transloaditErrorCode` alias for `HTTPError.response.body.error` ([View all error codes](https://transloadit.com/docs/api/#error-codes))